Cushing’s Syndrome Causes

 Cushing's syndrome—also referred to as hypercortisolism—is fairly rare.
-However, researchers have boiled down a few key causes of Cushing's syndrome, which you'll read about below.
+However, researchers have boiled down a few key causes of Cushing's syndrome.

-The cause of Cushing's syndrome boils down to: Your body is exposed to too much cortisol.
-There are a few ways that this over-exposure can happen, including taking certain medications and having a tumor on your pituitary gland or adrenal gland.
+The primary cause for the development of Cushing's syndrome occurs when your body is exposed to too much cortisol.
+There are a few ways that this over-exposure can happen, including taking certain medications and having the growth of a tumor on your pituitary or adrenal gland.

 Can Taking Corticosteroids Cause Cushing's Disease?